 Who among us has ever said, “Yep, my kids get ALL the fruit and vegetables they need.
 And then some.”

-In order to get at least 5 servings of vegetables and fruits into the kids every day, I serve veggies straight up to the rascals but also add them into unsuspecting dishes.
-Eggs.
+To get the five recommended servings of vegetables and fruits into four kids every day, I serve veggies straight up but also add them into unsuspecting dishes: Eggs.
 Smoothies.
-Even popsicles.
+Popsicles.
+And you better believe it, muffins.

 Our new favorite healthy muffins are adapted from Super Healthy Kids, with our version coming in a little less sweet and easier to make as well.